PERSONAL INJURY LAWYER

 Unfortunately, even if you’re able to file a claim, you may have trouble getting the settlement offer you need.
 They may deny you if there’s any question of negligence or fault in your case, and they may use underhanded tactics to avoid paying out the settlement you deserve.

 Remember that at the end of the day insurance companies are for-profit businesses.
 Their priority is keeping their investors happy and making a profit, so they’ll do what they can to fight against paying out for your accident.
 This might include refusing to respond, responding slowly, or lowballing your settlement, all done in the hopes that you’ll take the settlement they offer.
-Speak to a Milwaukee personal injury lawyer from the Law Offices of Gary S. Greenberg before accepting their offer.
+Speak to a Milwaukee personal injury attorney from the Law Offices of Gary S. Greenberg before accepting their offer.